inverno-io/inverno-tools/inverno-maven-plugin/README.md

         </td>
         <td>String</td>
         <td>
             The command line arguments to pass to the application.
-This parameter overrides AbstractExecMojo.arguments when specified.
+This parameter overrides arguments when specified.
             <ul>
                 <li>
                     <em>User property</em>